cake-tech/cakewallet-guides/docs/cake-pay/cake-pay.md

 ## Cake Play Mobile

-Cake Pay Mobile is a service offered in the Cake Wallet marketplace.
-To get to the marketplace, swipe left to right on the home screen.
+Cake Pay Mobile was a service offered directly in the Cake Wallet application.
+It has been [discontinued](https://cakelabs.com/news/cake-pay-mobile-to-shut-down/).

-You can create a Cake Pay account using only an email.

-Cake Pay Mobile allows people to purchase gift cards for use at over 150,000 merchant locations in the United States.
-Cake Pay Mobile contains unique products not available on Cake Pay Web, and each product listed in the app is discounted 1-3%.

-To learn more about Cake Pay, go to [cakepay.com](https://cakepay.com).

 ## Cake Pay Web